Introduction

 Pointing Devices

-• Most computers come with an alphanumeric keyboard but in some applications, keyboard is not convenient.
-For example, if the user wants to select an item from a list, the user can identify and position those items by selecting them through the keyboard.
-However, this action could be performed quickly by pointing at the correct position.
-A pointing device is used to communicate with the computer by pointing to locations on the monitor screen.
+- Most computers include an alphanumeric keyboard, but some applications make the keyboard inconvenient.
+For example, when a user wants to select an item from a list, they can identify and select items using the keyboard.
+However, users can perform this action more quickly by pointing directly at the correct position.
+Pointing devices allow users to communicate with the computer by indicating locations on the monitor screen.

 Trackball